Computed tomography (CT scan)

 During the scan

-While the scan is in progress, a technician will supervise you and the scans from the next room.
+While the scan is in progress, a technologist will supervise you and then scans from the next room.
 You can ask to stop the test if you feel uncomfortable at any point.
-Your technologist will hear you through the microphone stop the scan.
+Your technologist will hear you through the microphone and will stop the scan.

-The procedure takes about 30 minutes, and only 10 minutes are spent within the machine for your test.
+Depending on the exam, the procedure takes about 15-30 minutes, and only 5-10 minutes are spent within the machine for your test.

 After the scan